wrapperband/FeathercoinWalletGuide/README.md

 Neoscrypt is a strong memory intensive key derivation function developed by John Doering, aka "Ghostlander", a developer for Feathercoin and Phoenixcoin.

-Comparing algorithms, this means that it is now "harder" to mine each block with Neoscrypt, so difficulty of 100 KHash/s of Fethercoin mining is equivalent to 1 MHash/s of scrypt mining.
+Comparing algorithms, this means that it is now "harder" to mine each block with Neoscrypt, so difficulty of 100 KHash/s of Feathercoin mining is equivalent to 1 MHash/s of scrypt mining.

-The GPUs (Graphics Processors) do the mathematical cryptographic calculations and compatible mining software such as NSGminer use those results to test if the have found a block and process the transactions.
+The GPUs (Graphics Processors) do the mathematical cryptographic calculations.
+A compatible mining software, such as NSGminer for AMD,   use those calculation results returned from the GPU to test if a block has been found and process the transactions.

 It is the feathercoind (or daemon software) that confirms that a block is valid and spreads that block of transactions round the Peer to Pear network to all the other wallets and miners.
-A block becomes the next on the blockchain when it is accepted by more than 50% of the network as part of a correct and valid chain.
+A block becomes the next on the blockchain when it is accepted by more than 50% of the network as part of a correct and valid chain of blocks.

 #### What is the difference between wallet versions?